 We discuss

-Why we mislabel our annoyance as "being judgmental"
+Reframing “judgment”: Why we mislabel valid annoyance as a character flaw.

+Beyond the classroom?
 You don’t have to be a teacher to enjoy this episode!
 Too many of us turn our legitimate annoyance against ourselves.
 Hearing how someone (who happens to be a teacher) reframed her negative experience into open-hearted understanding is good for everyone!

-If this conversation resonated, please consider leaving a rating or review on your podcast app.
+Support the Show: If this conversation resonated, please consider leaving a rating or review on your podcast app.
 Your feedback helps others find us.

 Credits